 (6) The Pastor shall be reimbursed by the Church for approved relocation costs.

-(7) A transfer in terms of section 46 shall only be finalized if the Pastor has received prior opportunity to apply for another post within a reasonable period of time.
+(7) A transfer in terms of Section 46 shall only be finalized if the Pastor has received prior opportunity to apply for another post within a reasonable period of time.

-(8) If the Pastor neglects to make an application in terms of paragraph (7), or if it cannot be finalized within the given period of time, the Pastor shall be transferred.
-A general church task may be assigned to him.
+(8) If the Pastor neglects to make an application in terms of Section 47(7), or if it cannot be finalized within the given period of time, the Pastor shall be transferred.
+A general Church task may be assigned to him.

-(9) If The Pastor refuses to be transferred, his services may be terminated.
+(9) If the Pastor refuses to be transferred, his services may be terminated.

 Section 48 Transfer as a Result of Ineffectual Endeavours